darwinbeing/zpsu_mon/README.md

 ### PICO W WIFI

 The WiFi functionality on the Pico W is up and running with Zephyr.
 The chip ID can be read, and the WiFi firmware downloads properly.
+For faster transmission, the driver needs to support DMA.
 ![alt text][image3]